 - The Lady of the Waves and the Lord of the Skies were worshiped on the Three Sisters prior to the Seven.

-- Many-Faced God of Braavos, believed to be the true face of all the gods.
+- the Many-Faced God of Braavos, believed to be the true face of all the gods.

-- The Great Stallion, a deity worshipped by the Dothraki.
+- the Merling King, a deity worshipped by sailors.

 Influences and Theology